sandervanbree/braintime/README.md

 - Implement cluster correction TGM (Marije ter Wal's code is coming up soon in the lab's Github)
 - Update tutorial 4 to 6
 - Separately, decide for "shuffled" versus "permuted" and make consistent
-- Resize second level power spectra to the right number of frequency bins, discuss together what that is

 LOW URGENCY:
 - Implement Cohen/Luca's GED scripts